Ucheodiaka/alx-system_engineering-devops/0x00-shell_basics/README.md

 The file 5-listfilesdigit will list only numbers in the files

 The file 6-firstdirectory will creat a directory named my_first_directory in the tmp directory

+The file 7-movethatfile will move the file into a different directory